Prize and Odds

 You can play Tri-State Megabucks in Maine, New Hampshire, and Vermont.

-Jackpot winners can choose to claim their prizes as a 30-year annuity, with a value close to the advertised jackpot amount, or in a one-lump-sum cash payment of smaller value.
+Jackpot winners can choose to claim their prizes as a 30-year annuity, with a value close to the advertised jackpot amount, or in a one-time lump sum cash payment of smaller value.

-What are the odds of winning the Tri-State Megabucks jackpot?
+What are the odds of winning the jackpot?

 If there are multiple jackpot winners, the prize money will be equally divided among them all.